CTHRU/Hitrava/README.md

 ### Hitrava Web
 [![Hitrava](images/Hitrava_Web_Screenshot_Small.png)](https://cthru.hopto.org/hitrava-web)

-NEW - An alpha release of [Hitrava Web](https://cthru.hopto.org/hitrava-web) is now available.
+An alpha release of [Hitrava Web](https://cthru.hopto.org/hitrava-web) is now available.
 If you prefer on-line conversion in a web app with GUI over a script, learn more on [https://cthru.hopto.org](https://cthru.hopto.org/hitrava-web).
 (Note: my website is not up all the time, plan your visit between 08:15 and 22:45 CET)